tomelec/RPi-LoRa-KISS-TNC/README.md

 ## Hardware

 The LoRa KISS TNC runs on Raspberry Pi 2 or newer together with the *LoRa APRS Gateway Hat V2.0*.
-However, any 433MHz RFM95 LoRa module can be wired up to the Raspberry Pi.
+However, RFM98W oder RFM96W LoRa modules can be wired up to the Raspberry Pi directly aswell.

 ![Gateway on RPi](doc/images/LoRa-APRS_Gateway_V20.jpg)